Skip to content

 How does tipping work in Argentina?

-If you eat or drink in restaurants or cafes, you should leave a tip in cash.
+If you eat or drink at restaurants or cafes, it’s customary to leave a cash tip.
 Tips are an essential part of the staff’s income.

 Tips are usually 5% to 10%, but they can be more if the service is exceptional.